AviatrixSystems/Docs/HowTos/CloudN_insane_mode.rst

 After you power up CloudN, first test the CloudN interfaces are alive and connected properly by doing the following tests.

  a.
 From ASR,  ping CloudN LAN interface, WAN interface and Mgmt interface.
  #.
-CloudN mgmt interface can ping Internet (From CloudN UI console?)
+CloudN mgmt interface can ping Internet (From CloudN clish console)

 3.3 Upgrade CloudN to the Latest Software
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~